-If you leave the school site at break or lunchtime you must sign in/out using the sign-in tablet by the LRC.
+If you leave the school site at break or lunchtime you must sign in/out from the LRC.
 This is a health and safety requirement essential for checking your whereabouts in the event of a fire.
 Please also sign in and out during study leave and exam periods as we have no other means of knowing who is on site.